Cameron Corner Survey Marker: History

-As the western regions of the colony developed and internal trade routes were established, custom facilities were required along the borders with New South Wales and South Australia.
+As the western regions of the colony developed and internal trade routes were established, customs facilities were required along the borders with New South Wales and South Australia.
 The Customs Duties Act 1870 provided Queensland with independent legislation to regulate the collection of duties on goods imported from other colonies.
 A small Customs Border Patrol consisting of a police inspector, sub-inspector and four constables was appointed with powers to collect duties from 1 January 1871.
 They travelled along the Queensland-New South Wales border, collecting duties and keeping careful records regarding the type and value of goods and the amount of monies collected.
 They also recommended 11 sites where Custom offices could be established.
-It was soon reported that the effect of increased vigilance on the border was to deflect the importation of goods to Brisbane, reducing the amount of such trade through inland centres.
+It was soon reported that the effect of increased vigilance on the border was to concentrate the importation of goods at Brisbane, reducing the amount of such trade through inland centres.

 Finally in June 1879 the surveying of the remainder of the Queensland-NSW border along the 29th parallel of south latitude extending into the Channel Country was undertaken.
 Survey parties from both colonies met at Barringun, near the border, and William Jacomb Conder, superintendent of the trigonometrical survey NSW, undertook preliminary work to fix the latitude of the border town on the Warrego River using astronomical observations.
 Having determined the position for the border and the longitude of a point on it and the direction of the true meridian found, surveyors John Brewer Cameron from NSW and George Chale Watson (Commissioner for Crown Lands for the Warrego and Gregory South) representing Queensland, started to survey westerly on 15 September 1879 from a point on the east bank of the Warrego River where they had erected the Zero Obelisk.
 The two surveyors divided their work with Watson being responsible for chainage and Cameron for the astronomical work required to undertake this geodetic survey.
 After marking the first 5-mile chord and offsetting the mileposts from this chord to the arc the work continued in this manner.